VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 Let's check if story counting works.
 I have historical data from one of my projects.
-I will try to predict release date, and than compare with the real one.
+I will try to predict the release date and then compare it with the real one.

-### Brief introduction to Story Counting
+### A brief introduction to Story Counting

 Allen explains Story Counting very well in the [#NoEstimates video](https://youtu.be/QVBlnCTu9Ms).
-If you don't want to spend 38 minutes, read at lest brief explanation from this section.
+If you don’t want to spend 38 minutes, read at least a brief explanation from this section.

 #### Step 1
 Build a commutative flow diagram to predict the due date.